KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 It consists largely of integer constant definitions for the codes and values mentioned above and offsets into the record for locating each item.

-## GPU-Assisted Validation Error Report
+## GPU Assisted Validation Error Report

 This is a fairly simple process of mapping the debug report buffer associated with each draw in the command buffer that was just submitted and looking to see if the GPU instrumentation